Students should have an acoustic piano that is well-maintained and tuned at least once a year.

 - Ratings are given (Superior = 5, Excellent = 4, etc.) and points are earned during each festival event.

 - For every 15 points, students earn a trophy (gold cup).
 Trophies increase in height with every 15 points earned (1st gold cup = 6 inches, 2nd gold cup = 8 inches, etc.).

 - Although points and ratings are awarded, judging is subjective.
-Participation is intended as a learning experience so that students have a variety of performing experiences, a chance to hear students from other studios and of similar level perform, and written feedback on their playing.
+Participation is intended as a learning experience so that students have a variety of performing experiences, a chance to hear students from other studios (and of a similar level) perform, and written feedback on their playing.

 - Festivals are not competitions, however, a chapter honors recital showcases two students from each studio for a bonus performance.

-- Registration fees are approximately $15 (due in August for concerto festival and November for solo festival).
+- Registration fees are approximately $15-20 (due in September for the concerto festival and November for the solo festival).
 The solo festival usually takes place in the spring (March/April).